Rick Archer's Note: It is my hope that my

 sort of survivor's guilt myself.
 I have lived a long

-and secure life all because a bunch of teenagers had the
+and ultra-secure life because an army of teenagers had the

 guts to fight for freedom over 60 years ago.
 How is it